alextinng/alextinng.github.io/source/_posts/100H-Flink-Table-Startup.md

 ### DB functions

-Using listFunctions method in Catalog interface to list the names of all functions in the given database.
+Using ```List<String> listFunctions(String dbName) throws DatabaseNotExistException, CatalogException;``` method in Catalog interface to list the names of all functions in the given database.
 An empty list is returned if none is registered.